wagtail/telepath/docs/tutorial.md

 Let's take a quick look back at what we've achieved:

 * We've packed and unpacked a data structure of custom Python / JavaScript types, without having to write code to recurse over that structure.
-If our GameState object becomes more complex (for example, the 'pieces' list might become a mixed list of Piece and King objects, or the state could include the game history) then there's no need to refactor any of the data packing / unpacking logic, other than providing an adapter object for each class used.
+If our GameState object becomes more complex (for example, the 'pieces' list might become a mixed list of Piece and King objects, or the state could include the game history) then there's no need to refactor any of the data packing / unpacking logic, other than registering each class with a `telepath_pack` method.
 * Only the JS files necessary for unpacking the on-page data were served - if our gaming app expanded to cover Chess, Go and Othello, with all of the resulting classes registered with telepath, we'd still only need to serve the draughts-related code on this page.
 * Even though we're working with arbitrary objects, no dynamic inline JavaScript was required - all dynamic data was passed as JSON, and all JavaScript code was fixed at deployment time (important if our site is enforcing [CSP](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP)).